Daniel-McGuire-Corporation/Simple-BrowserCS/README.md

 THIS IS CODED IN C# (MueTab is the other lanugages (JavaScript, HTML, CSS, etc.))

 ## Compatibility:
+Windows 10 22H2 or later
-**Requires**: Windows 11 21H2 (or later)
+Windows 11 (Any Version)

+Android version is in HEAVY development

 Linux Support is in active development

 OSX Support is going into development soon

-Android and iOS Support is on its way (late 2024 to early 2025)
+iOS Support is on its way (late 2024 to early 2025)

-Android version is in HEAVY development

 ### Stay Tuned for the Daniel McGuire Corporation FULL BROWSER!
 (chromium based) It will be released after COMPLETE stability testing.